kevinolega/callcentertrainingtips/_posts/2019-09-06-cs-sentences.md

 Thanks.

-By the way, on behalf of our company, I wanted to apologize for the inconvenience that you are experiencing with the issue but you don't need to worry.
+By the way, on behalf of our company, I wanted to apologize for the inconvenience that you are experiencing with regards to the issue but you don't need to worry.

-I'll be able to assist you.
+I'll be able to assist you with this specific issue.

-And we'll make sure that everythings working before I let you go.
+And we'll make sure that everything's working before I let you go.

 By the way, while I'm waiting for the information to load, can you tell me more about the issue that you're experiencing?

 When did you first notice that your service stopped working?

 What steps have you done to try to fix your connection?

+When did you begin to notice the problem.

+I'm sorry, can you say that again please?

 What happened after you did some troubleshooting steps?